eissasoubhi/summernote-gallery/README.md

 # summernote-gallery
-summernote-gallery extension, provides a bootstrap modal image gallery to select  image already exists on server.
+summernote-gallery extension, provides a bootstrap modal image gallery to select images already existe on server and add them to summernote editor with real path to server instead of using base64 encode.